beammaf/android-card-wallet-sdk-public/README.md

 * This function takes to Credit Card and returns boolean response.

 #### Add Credit Card
 In order to add credit card, there is a function called addCreditCard().
 This function is going to launch. addCreditCardActivity which is inside the Card Wallet SDK. **addCreditCard** takes **CwErrorListener** as a parameter.
-It returns current context and backend errors if there is any.
+It returns current context and backend error if there is any.
 This UI is fully customizable

 For more information about customizing UI, Please check "Customizing UI" section.